-While there are several factors that are required to determine whether or not an indicator of impairment or impairment reversal exists, the judgments with the highest subjectivity are the in-situ value of reserves, resources and exploration potential, and changes in market conditions including future commodity prices and market interest rates.
+While there are several factors that are required to determine whether or not an indicator of impairment or impairment reversal exists, the judgments with the highest subjectivity are the changes in market conditions including future commodity prices and market interest rates.
 Auditing these assumptions required a high degree of subjectivity in applying audit procedures and in evaluating the results of those procedures.
 This resulted in an increased extent of audit effort.